InnovationLeap/website/public/content/en/legend-world-remake.md

 Mario and its related copyrights belong to Nintendo.
 Mario Forever, Legend World Remake and INNOVATION LEAP are not affiliated with Nintendo in any way.
 Legend World Remake is a non-profit fan project and generates no revenue.

 Legend World Remake is freeware and is completely free of charge.
 If you paid for this game, you were ripped off!

+Clickteam Fusion 2.5 is a Clickteam product.
+The main producers of LWR v2.0 own genuine licenses of Clickteam Fusion 2.5 Developer.